nodejs/nodejs.org/apps/site/pages/en/learn/typescript/publishing.md

 [`npm publish`](https://docs.npmjs.com/cli/v11/commands/npm-publish) grabs everything applicable and available at the moment the command is run; so generating type declarations immediately before means those are available and will get picked up.

 By default, `npm publish` grabs (almost) everything (see [Files included in package](https://docs.npmjs.com/cli/v11/commands/npm-publish#files-included-in-package)).
 In order to keep your published package minimal (see the "Heaviest Objects in the Universe" meme about `node_modules`), you want to exclude certain files (like tests and test fixtures) from from packaging.
+Add these to the opt-out list specified in [`.npmignore`](https://docs.npmjs.com/cli/v11/using-npm/developers#keeping-files-out-of-your-package); ensure the `!*.d.ts` exception is listed, or the generated type declartions will not be published!
+Alternatively, you can use [package.json "files"](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#files) to create an opt-in list.